ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 certificates and can prevent user-facing client authentication dialogs on subsequent connections.
-However, the fact that it requires a single round-trip just like a full handshake might make it less appealing, especially if you have an ECDSA certificate and do not require client authentication.
+However, the fact that it requires a single round-trip just like a full handshake might make it less appealing, especially if you have an ECDSA or EdDSA certificate and do not require client authentication.

-## 0-RTT Handshakes in TLS 1.3
+## Zero-RTT Handshakes in TLS 1.3

-TLS v1.3 will enable 1-RTT handshakes, even when connecting to a server the very first time.
+TLS v1.3 enables 1-RTT handshakes, even when connecting to a server the very first time.
 But can we do even better?

 The current draft of the spec contains a proposal to let clients encrypt data on their first flights.
-After a successful handshake the server would send a `ServerConfiguration` message that the client can use in the future to skip handshake negotiation and also allow 0-RTT handshakes.
+On a previous connection, after the handshake completes, the server would send a `ServerConfiguration` message that the client can use on subsequent connections to skip handshake negotiation and for 0-RTT handshakes.
 The configuration includes things as the configuration identifier, the server's semi-static (EC)DH parameters, and an expiration date.

 {% img /images/tls13-hs-zero-rtt.png 600 TLS v1.3 0-RTT Handshake %}

-With the very first TLS record, the client can send its Hello, encrypt the rest of the communication, and send a `GET / HTTP/1.0`.
+With the very first TLS record the client can send its `ClientHello` and, changing the order of messages, directly append `ApplicationData` (e.g. `GET / HTTP/1.1`), encrypted with the [static secret](https://tlswg.github.io/tls13-spec/#key-schedule).
 The server, if able and willing to decrypt, responds with its default set of messages but can immediately answer with the contents of the requested resource.
-That handshake didn't need a single round-trip! (well the client data)

-TODO: mention the static secret and the ephemeral secret after the finished message
+That's the same round-trip time as for an unencrypted HTTP request.
+All communication following the `ServerHello` will again be encrypted with the ephemeral secret.

+### Weaker security properties

-Now at first, this might seem very similar to session resumption and you might ask why one wouldn't merge these two mechanisms.
+Now at first, this might seem very similar to session resumption or PSK, and you might ask why one wouldn't merge these two mechanisms.
 The differences however are subtle but important, and the security properties of 0-RTT handshakes are weaker than those for other kinds of TLS data:

-**1.** When resuming a session in PSK mode the server gets the chance to incorporate the *server random* into the master secret.
-The server random is a random string of bytes meant to protect the server from replay attacks.
-The poor server can't tell whether it's a valid request or an attacker replaying parts of a recorded conversation.
-Subsequent flights will have the usual Replay protection will be active after the server's first flight has reached the client and the master secret was updated.
+**1.** To protect against replay attacks the server will usually incorporate a *server random* into the master secret.
+That however isn't possible with 0-RTT handshakes and so the poor server can't easily tell whether it's a valid request or an attacker replaying a recorded conversation.
+Replay protection will be in place again after the `ServerHello` message was sent.

-**2.** The semi-static DH share given in the server configuration defies fwd secrecy.
-A little bit like with session resumption but configurations will likely be shared between multiple clients and it makes sense to keep them valid longer.
+**2.** The semi-static DH share given in the server configuration, used to derive the static secret and encrypt first flight data, defies forward secrecy.
+Other than with PSK and session resumption we can't just choose an (EC)DHE suite but have to limit server configuration expiration sensibly.
+As these will likely by shared between multiple clients, in contrast to PSK, it probably makes sense to keep them valid longer.

-**3.** If the server key is compromised, the attacker can tamper with the 0-RTT data without detection.
+**3.** If the server's DH share is compromised a MITM can tamper with the 0-RTT data sent by the client, without being detected.
+This does not extend to the full session as the client can retrospectively authenticate the server via the remaining handshake messages.

-The second issue can be addressed by reasonably limiting the lifetimes of server configurations.
-If you expire them after a day by default it means that regular visitors would each day have to do one full 1-RTT handshake before they could do 0-RTT ones for 24h.

-TODO: the client data is protected by the static secret.
-TODO: the server data is protected by the ephemeral secret.

----
+### Defending against replay attacks

+Defending against replay attacks without the server random hard.
+It's important to understand that this is a generic problem, not an issue with TLS in particular, so we can't just borrow another protocol's 0-RTT model and put that into TLS.

-Defending against replay attacks without the server random is a tad harder.
-One option is for the server to keep track of all client key shares and reject any that it has already seen.
+One option would be to let the  server keep track of all client key shares and reject any that it has already seen.
 That's what [QUIC](https://en.wikipedia.org/wiki/QUIC) does, the server maintains an anti-replay window and keeps a list of client nonces, indexed by a server-provided token.

-It's important to understand that this is a generic issue, not an issue with TLS in particular, so it's not like there's some other 0-RTT model we can lift and put into TLS that would solve the problem.

 ---